cyanjnpr/reMarkable-kaitai-v6/README.md

 -----

 This specification was made very quickly for fun, and it could probably be improved.
-For example, it might be helpful to add some documentation to the specification, and it might be an improvement to automatically detect one of multiple versions of the format from the header, and parse accordingly.
-Contributions welcome.

-The specifications have only been tested superficially, on a single-layer v5 lines document with strokes of a single brush type and size.
-To be honest I haven't even rendered the output to check it makes sense.
+The specifications have only been tested superficially, on a v6 lines document prepared in xochitl app version 3.8.2.
-The v3 spec has not been tested at all.
-Issues or corrections welcome.

-The reMarkable lines format evolves as the reMarkable receives updates, and this repository is probably not going to be kept up to date.
+The reMarkable lines format evolves as the reMarkable receives updates, and this repository is not going to be kept up to date.
 Forks are welcome.

-However, at least for the time being, this project might serve as a useful starting point for someone who wants to make the specification properly, and it might save a little work if someone just wants a parser in a Kaitai-supported language.

 Contents
 --------